 This page gives all the detail on how to register for the European elections in Belgium, where we are voting on Sunday 9 June 2024.
-The deadline to register is 31 March 2024.
+The deadline to register was 31 March 2024.

 All nationals of any EU member state are EU citizens, and all EU citizens living in Belgium can vote here in the European elections.
 It’s useful to distinguish four groups based on their nationality and their age on the day of the election: